joeybose/joeybose.github.io/_posts/2020-6-16-Hyperbolic-Normalizing-Flows.markdown

 One problem that can arise with Tangent Coupling is that we only use the tangent space at the origin.
 This could potentially limit the expressivity of the learned distributions as we don't explicitly use other regions of the hyperboloid.
-Intutively, this implies we need to move vectors to other tangent spaces and what better way than using parallel transport!
+Intuitively, this implies we need to move vectors to other tangent spaces and what better way than using parallel transport!
 The main idea in what I call "Wrapped Hyperboloid Coupling" is that instead of simply applying a translation transformation to a set of indices in one tangent space we can use
-$$t$$ to predict which tangent space we want to parallel transport to!
+$$t$$ to predict which tangent space we want to parallel transport too!
 This is all fine because parallel transport is an invertible operation, much like the exponential and logarithmic maps.
-In equations one $$\mathcal{W}\mathbb{H}C$$ layer is defined as:
+In equations, one $$\mathcal{W}\mathbb{H}C$$ layer is defined as:

 ![EX1]({{ "../assets/HyperFlow_15min/HyperFlow_15min.016.jpeg" | absolute_url }}){: style="display: block; margin: auto;"}